-2. Don’t get confused by the words that come between the subject and verb; they do not affect agreement.
+2. Subordinate clauses that come between the subject and verb don't affect their agreement.

 The dog, who is chewing on my jeans, is usually very good.

 3. Prepositional phrases between the subject and verb usually do not affect agreement.

 4. When sentences start with "there" or "here," the subject will always be placed after the verb.
 Some care needs to be taken to identify each part correctly.

 There is a problem with the balance sheet.